Last Updated on 05/11/2023 by Glynn Willard

 This is applicable to travel trailers.
 Fifth wheels use a different system with different options.
 And of course, if you have a motorhome skip this step.

-You’ll get plenty of practice connecting and disconnecting to your tow vehicle, but familiarize yourself with the steps.
+You’ll get plenty of practice connecting and disconnecting to your tow vehicle, but familiarize yourself with the steps including tow chains and weight distribution systems before your first RV trip.

-Put The Leveling System And Stabilizers Through The Paces
+Put The Leveling System And Stabilizers Through Their Paces

-It you have an automatic system, learn how it works.
-Take some time to grasp the control panel for the leveling system.
+If you have an automatic system, learn how it works.
+Take some time to grasp the control panel for the leveling system before your first camping trip.

 If your trailer doesn’t have an automatic leveling system, you’ll need some manual gear to help you get level.
 Yes, you can use layers of 2″x 6″ wood, or you can use leveling blocks.